Rearing and ready to go, revved up behind a golden EIB microphone from high atop the EIB building in Midtown Manhattan.

 Who paid the hospital?

-We all pay the hospital bills, folks, the citizens of Yuma, wherever.
+We all pay the hospital bills, folks, the citizens of Yuma, wherever, everybody's paying the hospital bills for this.

-This is and no, this is just wow.
+This is, and no, this is just, wow.

-I appreciate being alerted to that, uh, Janie.
+I appreciate being alerted to that, Janie.

 How about you prove your scheme before making it a law?